k1m-ch1/setting-up-mpd-over-http/README.md

 :> [!NOTE]
 > You might also need to create some directories since `mpd` won't do it for you...
-> And you might also need disable firewall on the port your hosting it on (if doing remote hosting... can't guarantee security though)
+> And you might also need disable firewall on the port you're hosting it on (if doing remote hosting... can't guarantee security though)

 # My Minecraft `mpc` plugin